robinkarim/Production-Book/docs/ini/ini-console-user-guide.rst

   All the standard CIRRENT™ variables are available to analyze, alongside any custom variables you configured.

-..note:: any filters applied persists across the **Measurement** and the **Events** tab.
+.. note:: any filters applied persists across the **Measurement** and the **Events** tab.
 When you switch tabs, your filter configuration will remain in place.

 Customizing the Quantiler view
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^